tedtoal/XPT2046_Touchscreen_TT/README.md

 > Use *Adafruit-GFX-Library* and *Adafruit_ILI9341* libraries in place of *ILI9341_t3* library.
 >
 > Use *Adafruit-GFX-library* *FreeSans12pt7b* font in place of Arial fonts from *ILI9341_t3* library.
 >
+> The example program *ILI9341Test.ino* now uses new files *TS_ILI9341.h/.cpp* to display a "+" on the display at the tapped point, and it doesn't repeatedly write data to monitor and display, but only during a tap or untap.
+>
 > Set serial monitor speed to 115,200 bps instead of 38,400 bps.
 >